vmware/vic-product/docs/user_doc/vic_vsphere_admin/bridge_network.md

 ## Options <a id="options"></a>

-The sections in this topic each correspond to an entry in the Configure Networks page of the Create Virtual Container Host wizard and to the  corresponding `vic-machine create` options.
+The sections in this topic each correspond to an entry in the Configure Networks page of the Create Virtual Container Host wizard, and to the  corresponding `vic-machine create` options.

 ### Bridge Network <a id="bridge"></a>